MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

     print("You can't go to the pub.")
 ```

-Two, or more, sections of code.
+Example 3.
 Only the section of code for the first comparison that is `True` is run.
+There can be multiple `elif` statements.

 The `else` is optional.